-Gale was born in 1943 and raised in Flint, Michigan.
-His father was an engineer in GM’s Buick division and fostered Gale’s interest in automobiles.
-Gale would attend Michigan State University and graduate in 1966 with a degree in engineering.
+Gale was born in 1943 and raised in Flint, MI.
+His father was an engineer in GM’s Buick division and fostered his son’s interest in automobiles.
+Gale graduated from Michigan State University in 1966 with a bachelor’s degree in industrial design, receiving a master’s degree the next year.
 He was hired by Chrysler in 1967 as part of the company’s newly formed advanced body-engineering group.

 His vision for Chrysler’s future was revealed at the 1987 Frankfurt Motor Show with the introduction of the Chrysler Portofino concept.
 The Portofino was the first in a slew of revolutionary concept cars under Gale’s direction.
 Over the next decade, Chrysler’s theatrical concept car introductions became the most anticipated events at auto shows thanks to cars like the 1993 Chrysler Thunderbolt, 1995 Atlantic, and the 1997 Phaeton.
 Some of the vehicles even reached production status.
 One such concept was the 1989 Dodge Viper, which was Gale’s interpretation of what a modern Shelby Cobra built by Chrysler would look like.
 The concept was so well received that it was developed into a production model and released to the public in 1992.
 Later he was involved with the LH platform vehicles, the Plymouth Prowler, and the redesign of the 1994 Dodge Ram pickup.

 Gale retired from Chrysler in 2000 and opened a design consultancy firm.
 He also builds hot rods in his spare time, including a 1933 Ford highboy roadster with a Hemi V8 engine.
 Through his creativity and passion, Tom Gale helped transform Chrysler from producer of boxy K-Cars and minivans into a leader in automotive design.